-Receipts Bank works in a straightforward manner.
-Your client takes a picture of their receipts then uploads it on the dashboard, which you will also have access to.
+Receipts Bank works straightforwardly.
+Your client takes a picture of their receipts and then uploads it on the dashboard, which you will also have access to.
 This also saves you from making mistakes caused by lost receipts which could have been counted as a tax deduction for your clients.

 Receipts Banks offers three tiers for its users.
 The Business plan, which comes at $10 per month, allows simple tracking of 50 receipts and invoices, and bills.
 It also allows limited data extraction from financial documents.

 For $20 a month, the Business Plus subscription plan will give you access to all the features the Business plan offers.
 But instead of 50, you’ll get 300 receipts and invoice scans per month, and the receipts will be published automatically on your accounting software.

 You can also get their top-tier Premium subscription for $40 per month.
 With it, you can scan 3,000 receipts and invoices and enjoy automatic expense reporting and approval, on top of the other features you’ll get from Business Plus.

 Alternatives: Expensify, SAP Concur